Drought-Ender/Drought-Cave-Creator/README.md

 # Drought Ender's Cave Creator

+## How to run

+1. Have Python installed
+2. Run `python3 main.py` in a command prompt

 ## About

 This is a cave creator designed around being geared to full game applications rather than challenge mode or CaveNet (which has not been reimplmented added, sorry).